jsxgraph/jsxgraph_website/src/resources/citing/_citing.section.md

 # How to Embed a Link to JSXGraph’s Website

-A clickable logo can link users to the JSXGraph site seamlessly.
+A clickable logo can link users to the JSXGraph site seamlessly:

 <a href="https://jsxgraph.org" target="_blank" title="Visit JSXGraph">
     <img src="https://jsxgraph.org/home/media/logos/jsxgraph/png/screen/jsxgraph-logo_blue-banner-solid-text-solid.png"